 The overall theme of the CTPR is to study how pediatric diseases develop from systems biology and mechanistic standpoints with the ultimate goal of identifying points in the intersection of disease and development which, in turn, will produce targets for intervention and the development of new treatments.
 The Proteomics Core provides a crucial piece of the systems biology puzzle - the large-scale identification and quantification of proteins and protein posttranslational modifications.

-Jason Farrar, MD., Assistant Professor of Pediatrics, UAMS
+Project Leader: Jason Farrar, M.D., Assistant Professor of Pediatrics, UAMS

 Diamond Blackfan anemia (DBA) is an inherited bone marrow failure syndrome characterized by severe anemia due to failure to produce red blood cells, congenital abnormalities, and predisposition to cancer.
 DBA has been established as a disorder of ribosome production; however, little is understood about the downstream effects of an altered ribosomal milieu or the way in which these alterations lead to erythroid failure in DBA.
 The research team hypothesize that specific changes in translational output of the ribosome-limited erythron underlie the selective failure of the erythropoiesis in DBA.
 The long term goal of this work is to develop a mechanistic understanding of the anemia in DBA in order to identify novel targets for therapeutic interventions.